AshaLiu/testGit/readme.txt

-"Git is a version control system."
+"Git is a distributed version control system."
-"Gity is afree software"